 Fourth Sunday – 8.00 am.

-Additional services include Easter and Harvest Festival, and at Christmas there is a Carol Service, usually at 7.00 pm on the third Monday of December, and a Christmas Day Carols and Eucharist Service at 11.00 am (but not in 2019 – see below).
+There are also ‘special’ services at Easter and Harvest Festival.
+At Christmas there is a Carol Service, usually at 7.00 pm on the third Wednesday of December, and (some years) a Christmas Day Carols and Eucharist Service at 11.00 am (but not in 2019 – see below).

 Hatley St George Church, St Mary’s Church Gamlingay and St Mary’s Church Everton are all part of the Benefice of Gamlingay with Hatley St. George and Everton.
 Hilary Young is the Priest-in-Charge – this is her 2019 annual report to Hatley Parish Council.